-The Institute publishes a quarterly illustrated journal, Flagmaster, which includes articles on wide and varied flag related subjects and in which details and pictures of new national and international flags are presented.
+The Institute publishes a twice-yearly illustrated journal, Flag-master, which includes articles on wide and varied flag related subjects and in which details and pictures of new national and inter-national flags are presented.

 Membership of the Flag Institute is open to everyone interested in flags, whether individuals, organisations or companies.
-The Institute's William Crampton Library is open to members and is situated in Kingston upon Hull.